summa-dev/summa-aggregation/README.md

 ## ExecutorSpawner

 The `ExecutorSpawner` is responsible for initializing and terminating Executors.
-It can serve as the management point for creating `Executor` instances and Workers.
-The latter function as the `mini-tree-server`.
+It can serve as the management point for creating `Executor` instances.

 In the Summa-Aggregation, there are three types of `ExecutorSpawner` provided: